ssvlabs/SIPs/sips/change_operator.md

 ```
 _Notice the above function is for contracts V3_

-<ins>transitionEpoch needs to be set at least 2 epochs into the future.
-Setting it lower might juprodize the validator</ins>

 **Syncing new operator set's slashing protection data**
 Upon parsing a ValidatorTransferred event, each of the new operators will trigger a get highest decided sync from peers in the relevant subnet for each duty type (each one has it's own QBFT controller).